codybrom/blankie/README.md

 ## Description

-Improve focus and increase your productivity by mixing different ambient sounds.
-Or use it to help you fall asleep in a noisy environment.
-Blankie provides a native macOS experience with support for system appearance modes and media controls.
+Blankie makes it easy to mix different ambient sounds into a custom soundscape.
+Use it to focus and increase your productivity or help you fall asleep in a noisy environment.
+Blankie is a native macOS app with support for automatic light/dark modes, and your system or a custom accent color and global play/pause control from your keyboard's media keys, command center, or headphones.

 ## Features